OHIF/Viewers/platform/docs/docs/migration-guide.md

 # Introduction

-## Importance of Migration:
+## Importance of Migration

 - Enhanced UX: the new design and UI of OHIF v3 provides a more intuitive and user-friendly experience.
   OHIF v3 adds an improved side panels and toolbar, and a new layout system that lets you customize the layout of your application.
 - Improved Performance: OHIF v3 leverages the new Cornerstone3D rendering and tooling libraries, which significantly improve performance and provide a more robust and stable foundation for your application for rendering and interacting with medical images.
+Some of the new advanced features in Cornerstone3D
+  include: OffScreen Rendering and GPU Acceleration for all viewports, streaming of the volume data, 3D annotations and measurements, sharing tool states between viewports and more.
 - Improved Customizability: With addition of Modes and Extensions, OHIF v3 provides a more modular and customizable framework for building medical imaging applications, this will let you focus on your use case and not worry about the underlying infrastructure and also have less worry